-Balavil Hotel.
-There are awkward steps at the entrance and a difficult door, especially if you are unaccompanied.
+Balavil Hotel: Awkward steps and door at the entrance, especially if you are unaccompanied.
 Once inside the ground floor is level and any assistance you might need will be gladly given.

-Main Supply.
-There is a small but wide step at the door, which is fitted with an automatic closer.
-There's plenty of room inside too.
+Bike Worx: There is a small but wide step at the door.
+Plenty of room inside.

-Post Office.
-No step, easy door, access to all of the shop, albeit very small inside.
+Post Office: Small step, easy door, access to all of the shop, albeit very small inside.

-Harris Tweed Shop.
-There's no step, a nice wide opening door and lots of room inside too.
+Harris Tweed Shop: No step, a nice wide opening door and lots of room inside.

-Clan MacPherson Museum.
-The museum offers assisted wheelchair access - all the exhibition is on the ground floor.
+Clan MacPherson Museum: Offers assisted wheelchair access and exhibition on ground floor.

 Shinty.
 Wheelchair visitors are more than welcome and every assistance will be offered at games to ensure you enjoy the match.